Summer Cascade River Birch

 Betula nigra 'Summer Cascade' P.P.# 15105Item #2471 USDA Hardiness Zone: 4 - 8

-- OverviewLight Needs:Partial to full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Fast growing to 6 ft. tall, 10 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Best with regular watering - weekly, or more often in extreme heat.Average Landscape Size:Fast growing to 6 ft. tall, 10 ft. wide.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Watering can be reduced after establishment.
-Feed with a general purpose fertilizer before new growth begins in spring.Light Needs:Partial to full sunWatering Needs:Once established, needs only occasional watering.
+Feed with a general purpose fertilizer before new growth begins in spring.Light Needs:Partial to full sunWatering Needs:Best with regular watering - weekly, or more often in extreme heat.

 - History & LoreHistory:This new river birch was discovered by John and Daniel Allen at Shiloh Nursery in Harmony, North Carolina.
 Its parent species ranges over much of the eastern and midwestern states which can reach 60 feet tall in the wild.Lore:Inner bark widely used as a medicinal as we would take aspirin today.
 In the spring, Native Americans tapped these trees for the sweet sap rising in prodigious quantities.
 Later colonists utilized this same stuff for brewing beer.